Victoria County Vehicle Impound Guide

 Where Is Your Car?

-Finding out where your vehicle was towed is the first step in the retrieval process.
-The arresting officer should provide you with information about the towing company and impound lot used.
-However, in the confusion following an arrest, this information may be misplaced or unclear.
-Here's how to locate your vehicle:
+Finding out where your car was towed is the first step in getting it back.
+The arresting officer should provide you with information about the towing company used.
+If you don’t have this information immediately available, there are a few ways to locate your vehicle:

 How to Find Your Vehicle

-• Check your arrest paperwork: The most reliable source of information is the paperwork provided by the arresting officer at the time of your arrest.
-This documentation typically includes the name and contact information of the towing company that impounded your vehicle.
+• Check your arrest paperwork: The paperwork provided by the arresting officer should include the name and contact information of the towing company that took your vehicle.
+This is the quickest and easiest way to find your car.

-• Call the Victoria County Sheriff's Office non-emergency line: If you cannot locate the paperwork or the information is missing, you can contact the Victoria County Sheriff's Office at (361) 575-0651.
+• Call the Victoria County Sheriff's Office non-emergency line: If you can't find the information on your paperwork, contact the Victoria County Sheriff's Office at (361) 575-0651.
 Provide them with your name, date of birth, and date of arrest.
-They should be able to provide you with the name and location of the impound lot where your vehicle is being held.
+They should be able to tell you where your vehicle was towed.

-• Reference your booking number: When you call, having your booking number ready can expedite the process.
-This number is assigned to you when you are processed at the Victoria County Jail.
+• Reference your booking number: When contacting the Sheriff's Office, having your booking number handy will expedite the process.

 What You Need to Retrieve Your Vehicle

-Once you have located your vehicle, you need to gather the required documents to retrieve it.
-The impound lot will require specific documentation to verify your ownership and authorization to take possession of the vehicle.
+Once you've located your vehicle, you'll need to gather the necessary documents to retrieve it.
+The impound lot will require specific paperwork to verify your ownership and authorization.

 Required Documents